 of the Clayton/Hamilton Orchestra).

 Steadfast swing and elegance of expression - trademarks of Gaea

 Schell's music - guarantee her ability to engage her listeners.

-for: overseas, festivals, clubs, hotels, private events... also available as a producer, arranger, composer and instructor (piano, flute, voice).
+Gaea is in - demand as a sideperson; also available duo with upright bass, trio or quartet for overseas, festivals, clubs, hotels, private events... also available as a producer, arranger, composer and instructor.
 Gaea only performs for reasonable compensation and does not support any venue or individual who does not treat the artist well.
 For booking or other info, Gaea can be reached

 at: (323) 828-4106, email@example.com, or go to the contact page.